Hermagor-Pressegger See

 Hermagor-Pressegger See (Šmohor-Preseško jezero) is a town in the Austrian state of Carinthia.
-It is the administrative centre of the Hermagor District.The town is named after Saint Hermagoras of Aquileia, the first bishop of Aquileia.
+It is the administrative centre of the Hermagor District.
+The town is named after Saint Hermagoras of Aquileia, the first bishop of Aquileia.

 Geography

 Location

 Hermagor is located in the lower Gail valley at the northern foot of the Carnic Alps, close to the border with Italy.
 In the south, the Naßfeld Pass connects it with the Italian municipality of Pontebba.
 In the north, the road leads via Gitschtal into the Gailtal Alps, across Kreuzberg Saddle to the Weissensee lake and further down to Greifenburg in the Drava valley.
-Hermagor station is a stop on the Gailtal Railway line from Arnoldstein to Kötschach-Mauthen.
+Hermagor station is last train station on the Gailtal Railway line from Arnoldstein to Hermagor.
+Public transport between Hermagor and Kötschach-Mauthen has been discontinued.

 The municipal area comprises shallow Pressegger See, one of the warmest lakes in Austria with extensive reed banks.

 Municipal arrangement

 Hermagor-Pressegger See is divided into the following cadastral communities:

 It is further divided into the following settlements: